duinomaker/HexoBlog/source/SICP/index.md

 ---
 title: SICP Notes
-description: My notes on SICP and the solutions to the exercises
+description: Notes on SICP and solutions to the exercises
 canonical_url: https://duinomaker.top/SICP/
 widgets:
 comment: